MorrellLAB/cowpea_environmental/03_Analyses/Fst_outliers.md

 [//]: Add the actual command to produce the environmental ranks here! python3

 * For sampling purposes, we are only interested in _F_<sub>ST</sub> outliers that fall within our desirable sampling range, roughly 8˚N to 17˚N at the edge of the range limit.
-The list produced includes only those variants accessions in that geography grep -F -f lat_8-17.txt sample_rank.txt >sample_rank_lat_8-17N.txt
+The list produced includes only those variant accessions in that geography grep -F -f lat_8-17.txt sample_rank.txt >sample_rank_lat_8-17N.txt
 *